Unilever’s Stakeholders, Corporate Social Responsibility & ESG

 An effective corporate social responsibility (CSR) strategy adds to Unilever’s efforts for a sustainable business in the consumer goods industry.
 Stakeholders’ interests are satisfied through appropriate approaches that ensure holistic corporate citizenship and responsibility fulfillment.
 Unilever’s mission statement and vision statement provide a foundation for programs and goals for corporate citizenship, business ethics, green operations, and stakeholder management.

-Unilever’s Stakeholder Groups & CSR Initiatives
+Unilever’s Stakeholder Groups & Initiatives for CSR & ESG

 Unilever implements a systematic strategy to fulfill its corporate social responsibilities.
 This strategy supports the company’s corporate citizenship ideals, especially with regard to satisfying the expectations and interests of consumers as stakeholders.
-For example, Unilever’s CSR prioritization puts consumers at the top.
+For example, Unilever’s CSR and ESG prioritization puts consumers at the top.
 Business sustainability is also maintained through this strategy.
 Such a corporate social responsibility strategy addresses the interests of the following stakeholder groups, arranged according to their significance in Unilever’s consumer goods business:

 1. Consumers (highest priority)